balderdashy/sails-generate-views-jade/README.md

 ![image_squidhome@2x.png](http://i.imgur.com/RIvu9.png)

-# sails-generate-views-jade
+# sails-generate-views-pug

-A `views-jade` generator for use with the Sails command-line interface.
+A `views-pug` generator for use with the Sails command-line interface.

 ### Installation